stationzeroai/facebook-ads-mcp-server/readme.md

 *(Note: Most tools support additional parameters like `fields`, `filtering`, `limit`, pagination, date ranges, etc. Refer to the detailed docstrings within `server.py` for the full list and description of arguments for each tool.)*

-*(Note: If your Facebook access token expires, you'll need to generate a new one and update the configuration file of the MCP Client with new token to continue using the tools.)*
+*(Note: If your Meta access token expires, you'll need to generate a new one and update the configuration file of the MCP Client with new token to continue using the tools.)*

 ### Dependencies